 In 2016, Kent co-founded of The Trust Project at Northwestern with Jamie Rosman, Devin Rapson and Leah Davis; and served as faculty director until 2019.
 The Trust Project website features videos that provide different perspectives on the research and management of trust, and highlight the connections between these perspectives.

-Kent has worked on marketing issues with several consumer goods and services companies, including British Airways, Diageo, Electronic Arts, Exxon/Mobil, Hilton International, Microsoft, Nestle, Nissan, TD Bank, and Sony.
+Kent has worked on marketing issues with several consumer goods and services companies, including British Airways, Diageo, Electronic Arts, Exxon/Mobil, Sigma, Hilton International, Microsoft, Nestle, Nissan, TD Bank, and Sony.
 He has also worked on business-to-business marketing issues with Rockwell Automation, Herman Miller, and John Deere.

 In the 1980s, Kent spent four years working in advertising (including two years at a division of Saatchi & Saatchi), during which time he focused on financial services, recruitment advertising, and high-tech accounts.